msabljak/Doctors_practice/README.md

 The anomaly of configurations not able to work at maximum throughput at 8000 despite double that users could meet the maximum throughput has yet to be explained/figured out.

 For more information on the tests reference the **Summary of stress testing Doctors_practice API** document in the solution folder.

+## **3rd-party communication with encryption**

+The project incharge of communication with a 3rd-party system is the CryptographicService project.
+It serves as a proof of concept project.
+It is incharge of creating an example invoice that has to be signed by a private certificate that is not included in the solution folder for security reasons.

+Once the invoice is signed it is inserted into a soap envelope which is then sent to the SOAP API of Fina and requests an invoice response with a JIR token.

+The project uses the WSDL supplied by FINA to create the basic schematics of the base invoice XML minus the signature.
+The creation of an invoice is done by the *InvoiceRequest* class.

+FINA requires a Issuer security code to be appended to the invoice.
+This code is based off of the private key which is then signed with a sha1 algorithm and hashed with MD5.
+The method *SignAndHashMD5* does the logic for this part.

+The *Sign* method simply uses the certificate to sign the xml document created from the invoice and appends all the signedxml data to the original xml.

+Finally the 2 methods *AddSoapEnvelope* and *SendSoapEnvelope* are in charge of creating an XML with a soap envelope ready to be sent based off of the signed xml and sends it via a RestSharp client to the desired address.